MinionsHero/less-plugin-theme/README.md

   color: #5073FF;
 }
 ```
-Then,you can control the global style by adding the desired attributes to your topmost element.
+Then, you can control the global style by adding the desired attributes to your topmost element.
 ```vue
 <!--Global Settings style-->
 <body class="white">